Tristan & Isolde (film): Production

-In the mid-1970s, before the beginning of the filming of The Duellists, Ridley Scott pitched the idea of a film adaptation of the medieval romantic legend of Tristan and Iseult, and he planned to release this film as his second movie.
-However, the project never materialized at the time, and Scott pitched the idea of Legend during the filming of The Duellists as a replacement of this project.
+In the mid-1970s, before the beginning of the filming of The Duellists, Ridley Scott pitched the idea of a film adaptation of the medieval romantic legend of Tristan and Iseult, and he planned to release it as his second film.
+The project never materialized at the time and Scott pitched the idea of Legend during the filming of The Duellists as a replacement for this project before later signing on as director of Alien after seeing Star Wars.
 The film was finally released in 2006 with Kevin Reynolds as the director and with Scott as the producer.

 Release

 Box office

 Tristan & Isolde opened theatrically in 1,845 North American venues on January 13, 2006.
 In its first weekend, the film earned $6,583,135 and ranked eighth in the domestic box office.
 The film ended its run on March 30, having grossed $28,047,963.

 Critical reception

 The film received mixed reviews from critics.
 On Rotten Tomatoes, the film has a 31% score based on 121 reviews, with an average rating of 4.90/10.
-The site's consensus states: "Competent but somewhat static, Tristan & Isolde doesn't achieve the sweeping romanticism that it aims for."
+The site's consensus states: "Competent but somewhat static, Tristan & Isolde doesn't achieve the sweeping romanticism that it aims for".
 Metacritic reports a 49 out of 100 based on 30 reviews, indicating "mixed or average reviews".

-Manohla Dargis of The New York Times writes, "there is something undeniably pleasant about an entertainment like Tristan & Isolde that delivers exactly what it promises, no less, no more."
-She adds: "There is some fairly bloodless fighting and some very chaste lovemaking."
+Manohla Dargis of The New York Times wrote that "there is something undeniably pleasant about an entertainment like Tristan & Isolde that delivers exactly what it promises, no less, no more", also adding that "there is some fairly bloodless fighting and some very chaste lovemaking".